lponnala/ijbra-paper/README.md

 #### Description

-This repository contains supplementary material and software code to accompany the following manuscript:
+This repository contains supplementary material and software code to accompany the following publication:

 **Lalit Ponnala**. *Detecting slow-translating regions in E.coli*.
 International Journal of Bioinformatics Research and Applications 2010; 6(5): 522-530